Bakers Dozen Social Justice Fund

 • Supporting collaboration and partnerships

 The story of the Bakers Dozen Social Justice Fund is one of learning to be generous – providing 13 loaves instead of 12.
-The Fund has the twin aims of growing community generosity and building a more equitable community in the Inner North of Melbourne, the municipal areas of Darebin, Moreland and Yarra.
+The Fund has the twin aims of growing community generosity and building a more equitable community in the Inner North of Melbourne.

 sustainable change in community capacity and resilience.

-The establishment of the fund has been supported by the contributions of an initial advisory group.
+The establishment of the fund was supported by the contributions of an initial advisory group.
 Many thanks go to:

-• Dist Prof Josephine Barraket, Centre for Social Impact, Swinburne University
+• Distinguished Professor Josephine Barraket, Centre for Social Impact, Swinburne University

 • Maryum Chowdry, President, Sanad Foundation